 The holidays are a time of togetherness, joy, and giving.
 However, the activities of the holiday season can be overwhelming for service members affected by the Invisible Wounds of War: Traumatic Brain Injury and Post-Traumatic Stress.
 In fact, some of the most exciting parts of the holidays can actually act as triggers for those suffering with TBI and PTS.
 Here are some tips for getting through the holidays, and enjoying them.

-1. Plan A Temporary Relief Area: It’s not uncommon for someone suffering from a brain injury to become overwhelmed in situations akin to a holiday gathering.
-In many instances, having a place to take a break in a quiet place can alleviate the feelings, as opposed to needing to leave completely.
+1. Plan A Temporary Relief Area: It’s not uncommon for someone suffering from a brain injury to become overwhelmed in situations such as a holiday gathering.
+In many instances, having a quiet place to take a break can alleviate the feelings, as opposed to needing to leave completely.
 It’s perfectly okay to ask the event host if there’s a bedroom or other quiet area of the home/venue where you can take some time to embrace the calm and get a little relief from all the holiday excitement.

 2. Online Shop & Plan Ahead: Still struggling with crowds?
 Online shopping is your best friend for holiday gifts.
 Each year, it gets easier and quicker to check off an entire Christmas list with nothing more than a computer, smartphone, or tablet.
 Still need a trip to the mall?
 Bring earplugs to help drown out any potentially overwhelming noise.